awsdocs/iam-user-guide/doc_source/list_awsmarketplacecatalog.md

 ## Resources Defined by AWS Marketplace Catalog<a name="awsmarketplacecatalog-resources-for-iam-policies"></a>

-AWS Marketplace Catalog has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+AWS Marketplace Catalog does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to AWS Marketplace Catalog, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for AWS Marketplace Catalog<a name="awsmarketplacecatalog-policy-keys"></a>